MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- Description-Source-ADMX -->
 Group ID must be set as a GUID.
 This Policy specifies an arbitrary group ID that the device belongs to.

-Use this if you need to create a single group for Local Network Peering for branches that are on different domains or are not on the same LAN.
+Use this if you need to create a single group for Local Network Peering for branches that are on different domains or aren't on the same LAN.

-Note this is a best effort optimization and should not be relied on for an authentication of identity.
+Note this is a best effort optimization and shouldn't be relied on for an authentication of identity.
 <!-- DOGroupId-Description-End -->

 <!-- DOGroupId-Editable-Begin -->